Explore health content from A to Z.

 Sit down before you take your nitroglycerin.
 The medication may make you feel dizzy.

-Place one tablet under your tongue.
+Place 1 tablet under your tongue.
 Or place it between your lip and gum or between your cheek and gum.

 Let the tablet dissolve all the way.
 Do not swallow or chew the tablet.